allenai/hidden-networks/README.md

 ## Setup

-1. Set up a virtualenv with python 3.7.4
+1. Set up a virtualenv with python 3.7.4.
+You can use pyvenv or conda for this.
 2. Run ```pip install -r requirements.txt``` to get requirements
 3. Create a data directory as a base for all datasets.
 For example, if your base directory is ```/mnt/datasets``` then imagenet would be located at ```/mnt/datasets/imagenet``` and CIFAR-10 would be located at ```/mnt/datasets/cifar10```